-Oscar for 'The Deer Hunter'
+'The Deer Hunter'

 Walken delivered a gut-wrenching performance in 1978's The Deer Hunter, co-starring Robert De Niro and Meryl Streep.
 Directed by Michael Cimino, the film followed the impact of the Vietnam War on a group of friends from a small town.
 Walken's character goes through a brutal transformation during the course of the movie, starting out as a laid-back steelworker and ending as a man tormented by memories of his time in a prisoner-of-war camp.
 For his efforts, Walken won the Academy Award for Best Supporting Actor.

 On the Big Screen

 By the early 1970s, Walken had begun working in film.
 He had a supporting part in 1971's The Anderson Tapes, with Sean Connery and Dyan Cannon.
 His breakthrough role came six years later with his memorable turn in Woody Allen's Annie Hall (1977).
 In the comedic film, he played Duane, the offbeat, neurotic brother of the Diane Keaton title character.